 Kelsey A. Bomar is a litigator who concentrates her practice on handling intellectual property (IP) and complex commercial disputes for clients across a broad range of industries from inception through trial and appeals.
 She litigates cases involving patents, trademarks, trade secrets, and copyrights.
-Kelsey is admitted in New York only, and her practice is supervised by DE Bar members.

 Prior to joining the firm, Kelsey clerked for Justice Matthew F. Cooper of the New York Supreme Court and Judge Arlene Minus Coppadge of the Delaware Family Court.
 In law school, she served as an associate editor of the University of Pennsylvania Journal of Constitutional Law.

 High Point University, 2014, B.A., Political Science, summa cum laude

 Clerkship to Justice Matthew F. Cooper of the New York Supreme Court (2018 - 2019)